Here’s How to Fail as a Musician…

 Why the rant?

-MMM 3.0 is a complete home study course which lays out a systematic approach to selling music.
+MMM 4.0 is a complete, interactive, online course, which lays out a systematic approach to selling music.
 It’s based on PROVEN marketing strategies and is focused on generating an actual ROI (return on investment).

-The course contains over 40 videos, a custom MMM website template (powered by WordPress), PDF workbooks, email templates, case studies, bonus audio interviews, and an interactive members area were you can ask questions along the way and get direct assistance from me and my team.
+The course contains over 25 videos, a custom MMM website template (powered by WordPress), email templates, and an interactive members area where you can ask questions along the way and get direct assistance from me and my team.

 If you’re still of the mind set that “marketing is evil”, or that you would rather wait for a record label to come along and make you a rock star, this is probably not for you.